-- a statement articulating the nature and coherence of the field of study and why this program is necessary to achieve the student's goals; the rationale for the courses to be taken for the major, including the sequencing, depth and coherence of the courses; a tentative proposal for the senior project and how it serves as an appropriate culmination for the major; the relationship between the field of study and Guilford's Five Academic Principles; and reflections on future possibilities in the field (e.g., career, graduate school); - a program list of at least 12 courses (48 credits), distinguishing those taken and those anticipated; - strong recommendations from at least two full-time faculty members from two different disciplines who agree to be the advisors.
+- •a statement articulating the nature and coherence of the field of study and why this program is necessary to achieve the student's goals; the rationale for the courses to be taken for the major, including the sequencing, depth and coherence of the courses; a brief description of how one of the included courses will provide a collaborative learning experience; a tentative proposal for the senior project and how it serves as an appropriate culmination for the major; the relationship between the field of study and Guilford's Five Academic Principles; and reflections on future possibilities in the field (e.g., career, graduate school); - •a program list of at least 12 courses (45 credits), distinguishing those taken and those anticipated; - •strong recommendations from at least two full-time faculty members from two different disciplines who agree to be the advisors.
 One advisor must commit to being the project advisor.
-A second letter of recommendation must come from an additional full-time faculty member who is not part of the advising team but who can speak to the student's academic qualifications for the program; - evidence that the student is likely to succeed in a self-designed, interdisciplinary major (e.g., students must have a minimum 3.25 G.P.A., have demonstrated ability to work independently and have strong recommendations).
-Evidence of ability to work independently may include internships, independent studies or research projects, prior work experience and the like. - This completed proposal is shown first to the student's advisors, who must approve it and consider it in their recommendations.
+A second letter of recommendation must come from an additional full-time faculty member who is not part of the advising team but who can speak to the student's academic qualifications for the program; - •evidence that the student is likely to succeed in a self-designed, interdisciplinary major (e.g., students must have a minimum 3.25 G.PA., have demonstrated ability to work independently and have strong recommendations).
+Evidence of ability to work independently may include internships, independent studies or research projects, prior work experience and the like.

+This completed proposal is shown first to the student's advisors, who must approve it and consider it in their recommendations.
 The proposal is then sent to the interdisciplinary division chair, who presents it to the Curriculum Committee.
 The Curriculum Committee may (and often does) ask the student to revise the proposal.
 The Curriculum Committee then decides whether or not to accept the student into the major.
 Once approval is secured, the student will be required to complete the program in no less than five full-time semesters as specified above.